vaughnswanson/Programming-for-Digital-Arts-Final-Project/proposal.md

 I will need to research how to put premade images into the game using py.game

-I will also need to research how to make those images move and rotate and gow to fire bullets based on that rotation
+I will also need to research how to make those images move and rotate and how to fire bullets based on that rotation

 as well as creating hitboxes and hurt boxes for the bullets and the objects with health.